-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the Registrant Filed by a Party other than the Registrant $\begin{bmatrix} 1\\ 1 \end{bmatrix}$

-Check the appropriate box:

-- [ ] Confidential, For Use of the Commission ] Preliminary Proxy Statement Only (as permitted by Rule 14a-6(e)(2)) - [X] Definitive Proxy Statement [] Definitive Additional Materials - [ ] Soliciting Material Pursuant to Rule 14a-12

-SILICON LABORATORIES, INC. (Name of Registrant as Specified in its Charter)

-Payment of Filing Fee (Check the appropriate box):

-- [x] No fee required. - [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-- Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:
+Filed by the R egistrant X Filed l by a Par ty other than the Registrant 0 Chec k the app propriate box: 0 0 X 0 Conf i Defin Defin ninary Proxy Statement idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) itive Proxy Statement itive Additional Materials ting Material Pursuant to Rule §240.14a-12 SILICON LABORATORIES INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of Fi ling Fee (Check the appropriate box): X No fe e required.
+0 Fee co omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+1. Title of each class of securities to which transaction applies: 2.
+Aggregate number of securities to which transaction applies: 3.
+Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing f is calculated and state how it was determined): 4.
+Proposed maximum aggregate value of transaction: 5.
+Total fee paid: SEC 1913 (04-05)

-[] Fee paid previously with preliminary materials.
+Fee paid previously with preliminary materials.